3D-LFM: Lifting Foundation Model: Results and Comparative Analysis

 \subsection{Multi-Object 3D Reconstruction}

-\textbf{Experiment Rationale:} The 3D-LFM is designed to process diverse sets of 2D keypoints and lift them into 3D across multiple object categories without relying on category-specific information.
-Its key strength lies in permutation equivariance, which maintains consistent performance regardless of keypoint order—this is critical when handling multiple objects with different numbers of keypoints.
-Unlike methods that depend on fixed-dimension arrays to manage object information, our model adapts flexibly to the data at hand.
+\textbf{Clarifying naming convention}: In `object-specific' versus `object-agnostic', our primary focus in this naming is on the distinction in \textit{training} methods.
+Here, object-specific training involves supplying semantic details for each object, leading to isolated training.
+Conversely, object-agnostic training combines various categories without explicit landmark semantics, leading to combined training.

+\textbf{Experiment Rationale}: 3D-LFM leverages permutation equivariance to accurately lift 2D keypoints into 3D structures across diverse categories, outperforming fixed-array methods by adapting flexibly to variable keypoint configurations.
 It has been evaluated against non-rigid structure-from-motion approaches~\cite{c3dpo,paul,deepnrsfm,deepnrsfmpp} that require object-specific inputs, showing its ability to handle diverse categories.
 For a comprehensive benchmark, we utilize the PASCAL3D+ dataset~\cite{pascal3dplus}, following C3DPO's~\cite{c3dpo} methodology, to include a variety of object categories.

-\textbf{Performance:} We benchmark our 3D-LFM against C3DPO~\cite{c3dpo}, a leading method in the NRSfM domain, to evaluate its performance in multi-object 2D to 3D lifting tasks, with 3D supervision.
-While other recent methods~\cite{paul,mhrnet,deepnrsfm,deepnrsfmpp} also require object-specific details, C3DPO's approach to multiple object categories makes it a suitable comparison for our model.
-Initially, we replicate conditions where object-specific information is provided, resulting in comparable performance between 3D-LFM and C3DPO, evident in Fig.~\ref{fig:4.1:visual_comparison}.
-This stage involves using the Mean-per-joint-position-error (MPJPE) to measure 2D-3D lifting accuracy, with C3DPO's training setup including an $MN$ dimensional array for object details where $M$ represents number of objects with $N$ being maximum number of keypoints, and our model is trained separately on each object to avoid avoid providng object-specific information.
+\textbf{Performance:} We benchmark 3D-LFM against the notable NRSfM method, C3DPO~\cite{c3dpo}, for multi-object 2D to 3D lifting with 3D supervision.
+C3DPO, similar to other contemporary methods~\cite{paul,mhrnet,deepnrsfm,deepnrsfmpp} requiring object-specific details, serves as an apt comparison due to its multi-category approach.
+Initially replicating conditions with object-specific information, 3D-LFM matches C3DPO's performance, as demonstrated in Fig.~\ref{fig:4.1:visual_comparison}.
+This stage uses MPJPE to measure 3D lifting accuracy, with C3DPO's training setup including an $MN$ dimensional array for object details where $M$ represents number of objects with $N$ being maximum number of keypoints, and our model is trained separately on each object to avoid providing object-specific information.
+The 3D-LFM's strength emerges when object-specific data is withheld.
+While C3DPO shows a decline without such data, 3D-LFM maintains a lower MPJPE across categories, even when trained collectively across categories using only an $N$ dimensional array.
+These findings (Fig. \ref{fig:4.1:visual_comparison}) highlights 3D-LFM's capabilities, outperforming single-category training and demonstrating its potential as a generalized 2D to 3D lifting solution.